APIkit OData Extension Reference

 The Int64 type represents a signed 64-bit integer value.

 The Int16 type represents a signed 16-bit integer value.

 The Decimal type represents numeric values with fixed precision and scale.
-The required precision and scale can be specified using optional precision and scale properties.
+You can specify the required precision and scale by modifying these optional properties.
 This type can describe a numeric value ranging from negative 10^255 + 1 to positive 10^255 -1.

 The Time type represents the time of day with values ranging from 0:00:00.x to 23:59:59.y, where x and y depend upon the precision.